norcalbiostat/prof_website/content/project/pds/index.md

 tags:
   - student-success
   - statistics
 summary: 'Passion-Driven Statistics (PDS) is an introductory, project-based model that gets students hooked on the excitement and power of quantitative research.
-I am a site partner for the PDS grant, and have been using this pedagogy in Math 315 since Spring 2018.'
+I am a site partner for the PDS grant, and have been using this pedagogy in Math 315 since Spring 2018.
+Click the `PDF` link below to see a poster I presented at the [Joint Math Meetings](https://jointmathematicsmeetings.org/meetings/national/jmm2020/2245_intro)'
 authors: []
 external_link: 'https://passiondrivenstatistics.com/'
 image: